nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_INSTALL_PLAN.md

 After that runs, you can use the `code .` command to view the code, and then move on to the next section.

-## Git Repository Setup
+## Repository Setup

 The install script also ran the `git init` command for you in the `~/workspace/modern-farm` directory.
-You don't need to run it again.

 > **Note:** If you need help with these steps, please talk to your instructors.
 It's important that they are done in the exact order specified and use the exact values specified.

 1. Log into your Github account.
-1. Create a new repository on GitHub named `modern-farm`.
+1. Create a new repository named `modern-farm`.
 1. Once the repo is created, click the "Clone or download" button.
-Make sure the "Clone with HTTPS" option is chosen, not SSH.
+Make sure the "Clone with SSH" option is chosen, not HTTPS.
 1. Copy the URL.
 1. Then use the following command to connect your local repository to the Github repository.